Arts, Culture and Creativity

 Artist Opportunities

-Are you an artist looking for paid opportunities to work on Council’s public art, creative arts and CACD projects across our local neighbourhoods?
-All professional Western Sydney artists are encouraged to register with VendorPanel for the opportunity to work on projects with Penrith City Council, other councils, government departments and organisations across Australia.
+Are you an artist looking for paid opportunities to work on Council’s public art and other creative arts projects?
+All professional Western Sydney artists are encouraged to register with VendorPanel Marketplace.
+Its free to register and it means that Council can include you in relevant offers, such as Requests for Quotes, Expressions of Interest, and Tenders. https://info.vendorpanel.com/workwithpenrithcitycouncil/

 Who can apply?

-We encourage professional artists in Western Sydney to register with VendorPanel for paid work opportunities with Council.
+We encourage professional artists in Western Sydney to register with VendorPanel Marketplace for paid work opportunities with Council.
 Artists are required to have an ABN to register.

 What is VendorPanel?